vipinvkmenon/terraform-exporter-btp/docs/prerequisites.md

 | BTP_IDP | The identity provider to be used for authentication (only required for custom IDP) |
 | BTP_CLI_SERVER_URL | The URL of the BTP CLI server (Relevant for SAP internal use-cases only)  |

+!!!
+Warning

+    Do not set the `BTP_ENABLE_SSO` parameter when using the btptf CLI.
+Processing will abort as this parameter is not supported

 The parameters are the ones required by the [BTP Terraform Provider](https://registry.terraform.io/providers/SAP/btp/latest/docs).

 - To export directories or subaccounts, you need global account administrator permissions.